 If teamwork is the secret to customer satisfaction, then back up staff also need to look around and identify their customers.

-In an organization, someone in
+In an organisation, someone in

 the chain uses the output of an individual or a department's activity.